Oxford vs Cambridge: Which is Better?

 Oxford vs. Cambridge.
-Two universities renowned for being world-leading institutions of learning, but which is better?
+Two universities recognised as world-leading institutions of learning, but which is better?

 At face value, Oxford and Cambridge are similar institutions: both are world-famous, both are super old, and both are competitive to get into.